Analysis | How Trump’s Trade War Is Roiling Global Commerce: QuickTake

-U.S. President Donald Trump went on the warpath in 2018.
-He triggered a global trade showdown to punish — and try to extract concessions from — countries he said engaged in unfair practices, such as stealing American technology, subsidizing industries and dumping cheap products in the U.S. His tariffs, designed to punish countries for imposing duties on U.S. goods, roiled global commerce.
+U.S. President Donald Trump triggered a global trade showdown in 2018 to punish — and try to extract concessions from — countries he said engaged in unfair practices such as stealing American technology, subsidizing industries and dumping cheap products in the U.S. His tariffs, designed to punish countries for imposing duties on U.S. goods, roiled global commerce.
 As the levies began to disrupt supply chains and raise prices for manufacturers and consumers, there was growing concern the trade war would crimp economic growth and undermine the World Trade Organization, the international body that negotiates, monitors and mediates trade rules.
+Even the declaration of a temporary cease fire in the trade war with China at the start of December didn’t fully ease tensions.

 1. Why did Trump invite this fight?